 To protect and help those individuals who have lost the mental capacity in making their own medical and care decisions, the Mental Capacity Act (MCA) was created.
 The power of attorney provided under MCA is known as the Lasting Power of Attorney which helps individuals to appoint an attorney to manage their affairs if they are incapacitated.

 Assessing mental capacity for a Power of Attorney is necessary to avoid problems including later challenges regarding the person’s decision making.
-If you have a client who has lost the mental capacity and needs to obtain a Power of Attorney, please get in touch with our professionals at Mental Capacity Assess.

 What is a Lasting Power of Attorney?